 1. Leave Large Quantities of Mixed Epoxy in Bulk

-Epoxies that cure at room temperature generally give off heat (are exothermic) when the two components react.
-Most products if mixed in quantites as small as a pint will heat up to as much as 450°F (this includes hardware store products).
-So, if you need a large quantity of epoxy adhesive or coating, mix only what you can use within the potlife and plan to place it on the substrate as soon as possible.
+Epoxies that cure at room temperature generally give off heat (are exothermic) when the two components are mixed and begin react.
+Most products if mixed in quantities as small as a pint will heat up to as much as 450°F (this includes many hardware store products).
+So, if you need a large quantity of epoxy adhesive or coating, mix only what you can use within the pot-life and plan to install it on the substrate as soon as possible.

-If the epoxy in bulk is not used quickly, the generated heat can be enough to boil the epoxy and some products will generate smoke and possibly ignite as well as melt a plastic pail.
-Should this occur, you can add dirt or sand to the hot epoxy to cool it down and prevent additional smoke—be careful!
+If the mixed epoxy in bulk is not used quickly, the generated heat can cause the epoxy to boil and sputter.
+Some products will generate smoke and possibly ignite as well as melt a plastic pail.
+Should this occur, you can add dirt or sand to dilute the hot epoxy to cool it down and prevent additional smoke—be careful!
+Don't add water to hot epoxy, it can convert to steam and possibly cause more foam and splashes.

 2. Use wet aggregate

-If you want to add aggregate (or sand) to epoxy to make a mortar or grout, use aggregate that contains less than 0.2% moisture.
-Don’t use sand that was stored in a loose pile that could contain excess moisture or the strength and properties of the mixed grout can be negatively impacted.
+If you want to add aggregate (or sand) to a liquid epoxy to make a mortar or grout or to extend the epoxy volume, the best policy is to use aggregate that contains less than 0.2% moisture.
+Find or specify kiln-dried sand or aggregate in sealed bags.
+Sand that was stored in a loose pile could contain excess moisture -- the strength and properties of the mixed grout can be negatively impacted.

 3. Mix with a stick

-Two component epoxies require adequate sheer in order to properly react.
+Two-component epoxies require adequate sheer in order to properly react in order to polymerize to full strength.
 With some lower viscosity products, a rotary paint mixing blade on a drill is fine.
 For higher viscosity epoxy coatings or pastes, a “Jiffy” type mixer is strongly recommended as it will provide shear without adding excessive air to the mixture.

 4. Use wrong proportions

 Most epoxies can tolerate off-ratio proportions to 5% and some epoxies will cure with higher off-ratio mixes.
 To be safe, stay within 5%.
-Most professionals who mix epoxies by hand will purchase either disposal plastic measuring cups to ensure proper proportions or on critical projects will weigh each component separately.
-If you elect to weigh the components, check the proper amount of A and B as the weight ratio is often much different from the volume ratio.
+Most professionals who mix epoxies by hand will purchase either disposal plastic measuring cups to ensure proper proportions.
+Or on critical projects (structural load bearing) they will weigh each component separately.
+If you elect to weigh the components, check the proper amount of A and B as the weight ratio (in lbs or kg) is often much different from the volume ratio (liquid quantities).

 5. Apply epoxies wearing a t-shirt, shorts and sandals

-The minimum proper personal protection equipment (OSHA term is PPE) for mixing epoxies generally includes eye protection (safety glasses, face shield or goggles), skin protection (rubber gloves, long sleeves and pants).
+The minimum proper personal protective equipment (OSHA term is PPE) for mixing epoxies generally includes eye protection (safety glasses, face shield or goggles) and skin protection (rubber gloves, long sleeves and pants).
 In most jurisdictions, there is also a requirement to have an eyewash station available within less than a minute from the location of the work.

 6. Apply epoxies to dirty or contaminated substrate